-Ethinyl estradiol and ethynodiol diacetate contains a combination of female hormones that prevent ovulation (the release of an egg from an ovary).
-This medication also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
+Ethinyl estradiol and ethynodiol diacetate is a combination birth control pill containing female hormones that prevent ovulation (the release of an egg from an ovary).
+This medicine also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

 round, pink, imprinted with WATSON, 383

 What are the possible side effects of birth control pills?

 Stop using birth control pills and call your doctor at once if you have: